Chart Color Schemes

 Pemulwuy's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows exceptional results across Pemulwuy, with very low prevalence of common health conditions across all age groups.
-The rate of private health cover is notably high at approximately 63% of the total population (3,793 people), compared to the national average of 55.7%.
+Pemulwuy's health outcomes show excellent results according to AreaSearch's assessment.
+Mortality rates and chronic condition prevalence are very low across all age groups.
+Private health cover is exceptionally high at approximately 63% of the total population (3,793 people), compared to Greater Sydney's 59.9%.

-Asthma and arthritis are the most prevalent medical conditions in the area, affecting 6.1 and 4.5% of residents respectively.
-A significant majority, 80.3%, report being completely free from medical ailments, contrasting with 0% across Greater Sydney.
-As of 2021, 11.2% of Pemulwuy's residents are aged 65 and over (673 people).
-Health outcomes among seniors align broadly with the general population's health profile.
+Nationally, it stands at 55.7%.
+The most prevalent medical conditions in the area are asthma and arthritis, affecting 6.1 and 4.5% of residents respectively.
+A significant majority, 80.3%, reported being completely free from medical ailments, compared to Greater Sydney's 74.6%.
+Pemulwuy has a lower proportion of seniors aged 65 and over at 11.2% (673 people), compared to Greater Sydney's 15.4%.
+Health outcomes among seniors are notably strong, aligning with national rankings for the general population.

 Frequently Asked Questions - Health